cabbagecabbagecabbage/Paint-Program/README.md

 ## List of individual features

-* tool select highlight: a red border around the selected tool. press tab to cycle through the tools. also applies to music player buttons
+* tool select highlight: a red border around the selected tool. also applies to music player buttons

 * highlighting tool